Toward a worldsheet theory of entanglement entropy: Kalb-Ramond charge density as bit threads

 To identify this quantity, let us recall the physical meaning of the Kalb--Ramond field $B_{\mathrm{ab}}$.
 In string theory, the worldsheet term $B_{\mathrm{ab}}\partial_{\alpha}X^{\mathrm{a}}\partial_{\beta}X^{\mathrm{b}}$ describes the coupling of the string to the antisymmetric Kalb--Ramond field.
 This is the natural generalization of the electric coupling between a point-like particle and the electromagnetic field.
 In this sense, the string carries an electric Kalb--Ramond charge.
 To see this, recall the definition of electric current in electromagnetism:

 where $j^{0}$ denotes the electric charge density.
 Analogously, the field strength $H^{\mathrm{abc}}$ of the Kalb--Ramond field satisfies:

 The Kalb--Ramond charge density vector is given by $\overrightarrow{j}^{0}\equiv j^{\mathrm{0a}}$.
 This vector possesses two important properties that guide us in identifying its entanglement entropy analogue: \begin{enumerate} \item The charge density vector is tangent to the string. \item The string charge density is a divergenceless vector $\nabla\cdot\overrightarrow{j}^{0}=0$. \end{enumerate} In the context of entanglement entropy, there exists a closely analogous quantity: a divergenceless vector field defined on the RT surface, encoding information about entanglement---namely, the bit threads \cite{Freedman:2016zud}.
 These are flow lines in AdS spacetime that begin and end on the boundary and thread through the bulk, providing a dual description of entanglement entropy.
+Previous studies exploring the connection between bit threads and Einstein\textquoteright s equations can be found in \cite{Agon:2020mvu,Agon:2021tia}.
 For example, consider the flux through region $A$ which is defined as

 where $h$ is the induced metric on $A$, and $n_{\mu}$ is the unit normal to $A$.
 The equality follows from the fact that $A$ and $\gamma_{A}$ are homologous; thus, the net flux entering the bulk volume between them must vanish.
 Moreover, the flux is bounded by the area of the RT surface: